FIND OUT MORE

 Epilogue, The Child at the Center of the Sun

-Not a return to who we were before the storm, but to who we were beneath it, the one who watched the waves with unbroken trust, the one who knew the direction home without needing a map.
+In the end, all healing is a homecoming.
+Not a return to who we were before the storm, but a return to who we were beneath it—the part that watched the waves with unbroken trust and knew the direction home without needing a map.
+As coherence is restored, the reactive charge begins to quiet, the inner sea settles, and a sense of village reforms around the hearth of the heart.

 Visit our Inner Child Workshop page to find out more.